nevanscott/uxui0818/_projects/information-architecture/shopping.md

 - Iterate
 - Perfect is the enemy of good
 - Document your work and add it to your group folder on the Google Drive
-- Build out your presentation deck and your report as you go
+- Build out your presentation deck as you go
 - Work fast; have fun